• Skip to primary navigation

 What is Rockfish?

-• There are close to a hundred species of Rockfish in the Pacific coast of North America.
-So when you use a Rockfish recipe, it’s not necessarily a specific kind.
+• There are close to a hundred species of Rockfish off the Pacific coast of North America.
+So when you use a Rockfish recipe, it doesn't necessarily refer to a specific variety.

-• Boccacio, Canary, Chili, Flag, Green Striped, Starry, White Belly, Yelloweye and Vermillion are some of the more common Rockfish.
+• Boccacio, Canary, Chili, Flag, Green Striped, Starry, White Belly, Yelloweye and Vermilion are some of the more common Rockfish.

 • The varieties of Rockfish range in size and color patterns.
 The colors may vary from black and green to orange and red, and some have stripes or splotches.
 They have big eyes and very large mouths that dip downward at the corners.